jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/00 - Act 1 and Act2a indy docs/39 - Darth Charles.md

 I know this all because luckily enough (kidding) I have the same affliction as Charles.
 It was the reason I got a job in a car insurance claim department.
 After a vice president at an old company secretly told my supervisor I wasn't allowed to talk to customers, for fear of embarrasing the company, I was like shit I guess I don't have this damn gremlin under control.
 I wasn't even that mad about it (although I was that it was an open secret for over a year).
 I never told anyone I had the impediment, so despite therapy as a kid, it was obviously still a problem.

 So fuck it.
 I decided to jump in the pool and sink or swim.
-A car insurance claim call-centre is like the Olympic trials for a stutterer.
+A car insurance claim call-centre is like climbing Mount Everest for a stutterer.
 A daily workout of all day phone calls, angry drivers, customer service expectations, no "outs" like swear words, booze, or wonky behavior to hide behind.

 And it was far worse then I thought.
 The insurance company wanted adjusters to answer ever more phone calls.
 To incentize us, they'd ring a monotone "bell" because...
 I don't know.
 They never said why, we employees learned questioning "the bell" was a bad idea.
 Management used it as punishment; "answer more phone calls or we'll make the bell faster and louder!".

 I'm being serious by the way.
 We were often more stressed then the person who just had a car crash.
-Whatever the reason, DING-DING-DING-DING all day, which gave people who weren't stutterers huge anxiety, breakdowns, and stress leaves.
+Whatever the reason, DING-DING-DING-DING almost all day, which gave people who weren't stutterers huge anxiety, breakdowns, and stress leaves.

 Super-shock speech therapy!
 After about a year I didn't have to massage my jaws at night to release it from all the teeth shattering jaw-clenches I did to divert vocal stuttering.
 I was cured!

 The point is this.
 That's what it took for me to mostly, except when pretenious cultures limit my word choices, never stutter.
 It's like night and day.
 The anxiety washed away the more pitch perfect things I said.
 A hidden outgoing personality was brought out and frankly is fun, although still surreal, to be.

 Yet Charles never had this lesson.
-He was famoulsy shy, quiet, and anxious his whole life because the gremlin likes it that way.
+In addition to being arrogant about his nobility, he was famoulsy shy, and quiet his whole life because the gremlin likes it that way.
 Even when fighting for 16 years defending his ruling philosophy, Charles still probably had to massage his strained jaws every night.
 I can sympathize.
 The gremlin is a bully.

 At Charles trial, a Christian king, faced a Christian uprising.
 However, while the soldiers were inspired by sermons from the Bible, Charles was accused of being "a Tyrant, A Traitor, Murderer, and a public enemy to the Commonwealth of England".
-Not a bad Christian king but a bad ruler.
+Not a bad Christian king, but a bad ruler.
 The people of England, empowered with many books, scientific instruments, and especially guns of a healthy civilization, were firing their leader.
 A novel ideal at the time.

-The prosecutors didn't have Rousseau's new ruling philosophy to reference, but nor did they use a Christian one either.
+The prosecutors didn't have Rousseau's new ruling philosophy to explain their dreams of a fairer society.
 They simple said Charles didn't have a "divine right to rule" and asked for the death penalty.
 Charles wouldn't even acknowledge the trial.
 He didn't believe his life was on the chopping block.
 Kings don't answer to children.

 Charles wasn't pretending or bluffing.
 He wasn't proud, or stubborn.
 He psychologically couldn't understand even the idea of being wrong.
 He lived in a different story with a different ruling philosophy.
 One that made him the protagonist.